thenewdarling/Spellbook/Class Features/Pact Magic.md

 ##### Spell Slots

 The Warlock table shows how many spell slots you have.
 The table also shows what the level of those slots is; all of your spell slots are the same level.
 To cast one of your warlock spells of 1st level or higher, you must expend a spell slot.
-You regain all expended spell slots when you finish a short or long rest.
+You regain all expended spell slots when you finish a [[Short Rest]] or [[Long Rest]].

 For example, when you are 5th level, you have two 3rd-level spell slots.
 To cast the 1st-level spell [[Witch Bolt]], you must spend one of those slots, and you cast it as a 3rd-level spell.